April 14, 2016, 10:30 AM

 - Really look at yourself.
 Don’t point the finger at the customer or at the market or at the competition, because you cannot change any of those things.
 What you can change is the way you can approach the customer, the market, and the competition.

-Ask yourself: What can be doing to drive the proposal and increase my chances for winning?
+Ask yourself: What can be done to drive the proposal and increase my chances for winning?
 Then write these things down, make a plan, and execute.
-It's easy to throw a pity party for get emotional when the sales aren't rolling in.
+It's easy to throw a pity party and get emotional when the sales aren't rolling in.
 Ultimately you have to suck it up, look in the mirror, and decide that you're going to improve.

 - Be the expert and drive the sales process.
 Start by making sure you’re not just submitting bids.
 You want to make sure you're not wasting your time on proposals that won't be a good fit for your company.